fluffybunnies/lol-dash/README.md

 ## To Do
-- Implement rate limiting
-	- If get 429, start queue
-- Display rank level if possible
 - Style buttons
 - Only refresh dashboard if there are changes
 	- The issue is that it is closing any open modal
 	- Other solution is to propogate modal all the way up to Home
 - Improve modal styling
 	- The fixed size and inner scrolling are bad UI
-- Create CI flow
-	- Can use sire for one-click deployment to new instances and git hooks
-- Automatically refresh dev token every day while awaiting app approval